tigoe/LightProjects/candles.md

 ## Turning On The LEDs

-To get started, download and install the Arduino microcontroller integrated development environment (IDE) on your computer.
-From the IDE’s Tools menu, choose _Manage Libraries…_ and install the Adafruit NeoPixel library.
+To get started, download and install the [Arduino microcontroller integrated development environment (IDE)](https://www.arduino.cc/en/software) on your computer.
+From the IDE’s Tools menu, choose _Manage Libraries…_ then search for and install the Adafruit NeoPixel library.
 If you’re using the Nano 33 or any of the MKR boards you can use the Adafruit NeoPixel DMA library instead.
 The library manager will automatically install the library into the IDE.

 There are many different models of Arduino and compatible microcontroller boards.
 Any of them will work for this exercise.
-The MKRZero model is shown in Figure 6..
+The MKRZero model is shown in Figure 6.
 If you’re using a MKRZero or other MKR-style Arduino with pins on either side, plug it into a solderless breadboard as shown here.
 Don’t leave it in the black foam in which it’s shipped.
 This foam is conductive foam, to protect the board during shipping, but it will damage the board if you power it while it’s in the foam.
+You can find typical breadboard layouts for the Uno, Nano, and MKR boards at [this link](https://itp.nyu.edu/physcomp/labs/breadboard-layouts/).

 Once you’ve mounted it on a solderless breadboard, plug your board into your computer’s USB port.

 <a href="img/candles/MKRZero_breadboard-177x300.jpg" alt="MKRZero attached to the center of a breadboard" width="75%" target="_blank"><img src="img/candles/MKRZero_breadboard-177x300.jpg" alt="MKRZero attached to the center of a breadboard" width="75%"></a>

-Figure 6.
-MKRZero on a breadboard
+_Figure 6.
+MKRZero on a breadboard_

 Now it’s time to light your first LED.
 Most Arduino and Arduino-compatible boards come with a built-in LED.
 The MKRZero is no exception.
 Click the File menu, then Examples, then _01\.
 Basics_, then _Blink_.
 This will open a new file that looks something like this (Click the copy button in the code header to copy this code):